-Neophytes and Pisabytes (i.e. recruits) mustered in the early evenings and waited for him to arise- deformed and surly- from his compressed hibernum: a concentrated nap after three lifetimes of nights cursing and carousing until the sunrise; one night was every night.
+Neophytes and Pisabytes (i.e. recruits) mustered in the early evenings and waited for him to arise- deformed and surly- from his compressed hibernum: a concentrated nap after three lifetimes of nights cursing and carousing until sunrise; one night was every night.
 When he materialized before us in the evenings, he was in the process of shapeshifting into the cocky, immortal prick they all become after a certain hour.
 His musculature and hormones recalibrated, his skin tone tightened and brightened.
 Old-as-fuck, he could put anyone of us young ones down in a minute.
 The mortal Neophytes and Pisabytes were instructed to show up at Temple headquarters no earlier than 1700 hours lest they raise the ire of the elders (Fr.
 Ignoxious), who, while immortal, were very old and crotchety before 2300 hours when their class transmogrified.
 Typically they spent their days plotting, reciting their ANTIprayerz, resting and/or lounging.
-If we Pisabytes arrived at the graveyard too early, we reported the main metal service shack for the abandoned cemetery that was the Templars’ ‘yard’ to peel potatoes.
+If we Pisabytes arrived at the graveyard too early, we reported the metal service shack for the abandoned cemetery, that was the Templars’ ‘yard’, to peel potatoes.
 The insanely large spuds were in hundred pound sacks stacked behind an impenetrable jumble of grotesque alien tools.
 There were hundreds of pounds of potatoes.
 The Templars loved potatoes.

 The night time routines lasted for six months.
 A shift in hours and approach followed.